pkoetzing/package-sample/README.md

 https://vf-commonit.visualstudio.com/VDP-BAM-Training/_git/python-package-sample

-1. How to structure your package
+1. How to structure your project/package
 2. How to make use of the \_\_init__.py
-3. How to find and import your modules
+3. How Python finds and imports your modules
 4. How **editable** installs will help you
-5. Where to configure logging
+5. How to configure logging

 ## Sample Program Flow